 HECTARES

-The Kogelberg Biosphere Reserve, designated by UNESCO, is South Africa’s oldest biosphere reserve.
+The Kogelberg Biosphere, designated by UNESCO, is South Africa’s oldest biosphere.

-The reserve starts on the mountains above Gordon’s Bay, and includes land, sea and towns along the coast to just above Hermanus.
+The Kogelberg Biosphere starts on the mountains above Gordon’s Bay, and includes land, sea and towns along the coast to just above Hermanus.
 It stretches inland past the town of Botriver and encompasses the growing economic hub of Grabouw.
-The Kogelberg Biosphere Reserve covers around 100 000 hectares – an area larger than Singapore.
+The Kogelberg Biosphere covers around 100 000 hectares – an area larger than Singapore.
 MORE

 The heart of the Cape Floral Kingdom